-- 3.3.6 During the construction of the Proposed Development, there may be a requirement to microsite elements of the Proposed Development infrastructure.
-This is an important measure which allows for further minimisation of environmental effects, under the supervision of the ECoW who is responsible for overseeing and managing the implementation of environmental policies and procedures on a construction site, and for ensuring that the construction activities comply with relevant environmental legislation, regulations, and best practices.
-The ECoW would be on-site during construction in certain areas / months to be agreed with Argyll and Bute Council and NatureScot and in line with proposals set out in the outline CEMP (Technical Appendix 3.1). - 3.3.7 It is proposed that a 100 m micrositing tolerance of turbines and all other infrastructure would be applied to the Proposed Development (so long as infrastructure does not move into the watercourse buffers or other environmental constraints identified on-site (Figure 2.2) or to a location where noise immissions exceed the noise limits at neighbouring receptors stated in Chapter 11).
-Within this distance, any changes within 50 m from the consented locations would be under the supervision of the ECoW, any changes within 50-100 m of the consented locations will require approval of Argyll and Bute Council in consultation with NatureScot, Scottish Environment Protection Agency (SEPA) and Historic Environment Scotland (HES).
+- 3.3.7 During the construction of the Proposed Development, there may be a requirement to microsite elements of the Proposed Development infrastructure.
+This is an important measure which allows for further minimisation of environmental effects, under the supervision of the ECoW which is responsible for overseeing and managing the implementation of environmental policies and procedures on a construction site, and for ensuring that the construction activities comply with relevant environmental legislation, regulations, and best practices.
+The ECoW would be on-site during construction in certain areas / months to be agreed with the Scottish Borders Council (SBC) and NatureScot and in line with proposals set out in the outline CEMP (Technical Appendix 3.1). - 3.3.8 It is proposed that a 100 m micrositing tolerance of turbines and all other infrastructure would be applied to the Proposed Development (so long as infrastructure does not move into the watercourse buffers or other environmental constraints identified on-site (Figure 2.2).
+Within this distance, any changes within 50 m from the consented locations would be subject to approval of the ECoW, any changes within 50-100 m of the consented locations will require approval of SBC in consultation with NatureScot, Scottish Environment Protection Agency (SEPA) and Historic Environment Scotland (HES).
 It is anticipated that the agreed micrositing distance may form a planning condition accompanying consent for the Proposed Development.
 The assessment of the Proposed Development has assumed a 100 m horizontal micrositing allowance.